diegogalanti/Minishell/README.md

 echo "sample text" > abc > xyz

 Question: Do we want to replicate that behavior?
 If so, I think we could create an struct with specific data regarding redirections and in the command struct include a linked list of this struct.
 Maybe it is an overkill.

+Fix 4:

+Right now the behavior for open single/double quotes is quite unpredictable.
+From the subject we dont have to manage it, but to avoid bigger problems maybe I can print a parser error and abort the process.